The Foundation for Alcohol Research and Education (FARE) is an independent, not-for-profit organisation working to stop the harm caused by alcohol.

 Our strategic focus

-FARE’s 2014-17 Strategic Plan clearly outlines our organisation’s goals for the three years ahead.
+FARE’s 2017-2022 Strategic Plan clearly outlines our organisation’s goals for the five years ahead.

-FARE will continue to undertake and communicate world-leading research, continue to develop and advocate for policies and programs that work, continue to mobilise communities and organisations across the country to work together to stop harm caused by alcohol, and continue to defend the public interest and hold the alcohol industry to account.
+FARE will continue to lead change, mobilising communities and organisations across the country to work together to stop harm caused by alcohol, will continue to develop and advocate for policies and programs that work, and continue to defend the public interest and hold the alcohol industry to account.
+We will undertake and communicate world-leading research, and invest in the future to ensure FARE remains a world class organisation that can bring about social change.

-FARE will work collaboratively, because we know that together we can reverse the trend and see fewer children and families negatively affected by alcohol.
+FARE will continue to work collaboratively, because we know that together we can reverse the trend and see fewer children and families negatively affected by alcohol.

 We will raise funds to build the knowledge base about alcohol, to better understand what works to address the complex problems caused by alcohol, and to support Australian communities respond to alcohol misuse.